Survey of Information Encoding Techniques for DNA: Advanced Approaches

-PCR is used to retrieve all DNA sequences encoding a particular value for a specific attribute.
-Similarly, overlap extension PCR is used to implement a join by annealing matching sequence/attributes together as shown in \fref{fig:oepcr}.
+The second encoding developed in the same work enables performing both selective retrieval of records based on their value and database joins, i.e., finding pairs of records that agree on a particular attribute.
+To enable these operations, each attribute is stored in one DNA sequence.
+Fixed-sized hash values are computed for variable-length fields.
+In particular, table name, attribute name and the primary key are hashed to obtain fixed-length strings and arranged in a DNA sequence together with the attribute value and parity-check symbols as shown in Figure~\ref{fig:encoding2}.
+PCR amplification is used to retrieve all DNA sequences encoding a particular value for a specific attribute.
+Similarly, overlap extension PCR is used to implement a join by annealing matching sequence/attributes together as shown in Figure~\ref{fig:oepcr}.

-In both cases, the encoding of the value must also serve as a primer and must therefore be designed specially.
-More specifically, to avoid retrieval of similar DNA sequences or joining of similar sequences, similar values must be encoded substantially different.
-To do so, the encoding outlined before is used but the checksum of the attribute value is computed (using SHA3) and encoded as well.
-To then make similar attributes encodings substantially different, the encoding of an attribute $a$ as well as the checksum $c$ is separately split into subsets ($a_1$, $a_2$, $a_3$, \ldots and $c_1$, $c_2$, $c_3$, \ldots) and one is interleaved with the other (resulting in $a_1$, $c_1$, $a_2$, $c_2$, $a_3$, $c_3$, \ldots).
-Thanks to the avalanche effect of SHA3 (and other cryptographic functions) --- small differences in input value lead to considerable differences in the checksum --- the resulting sequence will be substantially different, even if the attribute values are similar.
+In the case of both value-based retrieval and joining, the encoding of the value must also serve as a primer and must therefore be designed with extra care to avoid retrieving or joining records with values that are similar but not identical to the prompt.
+To that end, similar but non-identical values must become substantially different after encoding.
+This is achieved by encoding the value together with its SHA3 checksum: the values of an attribute $a$ and its checksum $c$ are split into subsets ($a_1$, $a_2$, $a_3$, \ldots and $c_1$, $c_2$, $c_3$, \ldots) and interleaved (resulting in a sequence $a_1$, $c_1$, $a_2$, $c_2$, $a_3$, $c_3$, \ldots).
+Thanks to the avalanche effect of SHA3 (and other cryptographic functions)---small differences in input value lead to considerable differences in the checksum---the resulting sequences will be substantially different even if the attribute values are similar.

-Also here, the encoding used is based on previous work by Church~\cite{Church2012Next-generationDNA} discussed previously and thus avoids homopolymers and also allows to balance the GC content.
-Error correction and detection is incorporated using reed-solomon codes.
-The Church approach requires one nucleotide per bit and consequently this approach.